aritzLizoain/CNN-Image-Segmentation/README.md

 ![alt text](https://github.com/aritzLizoain/Image-segmentation/blob/master/Images/Outputs/test6.png "Test image 6 prediction")

 The accuracy of the model on the test set is: 99.67%.<br/>
-The loss of the model on the test set is: 0.166.
+The loss of the model on the test set is: 0.166.<br/>

-Classification report of the test set:
+Classification report:
 Class        | Precision| Recall| F1-score| Support
 ---          | ---      | ---   | ---     | ---
 Background   | 1.00     | 1.00  | 1.00    | 510811